-I’m sure you have a Coupons.com (including bricks) or RedPlum printed coupon sitting around somewhere.
-Grab one that you’ve got and head over to Veri-Fi, powered by Coupons.com.
+Grab a recently printed Coupons.com coupon – or print one off real quick and head over to Veri-Fi, powered by Coupons.com.
 Enter the dot bar code (as pictured below) and all of the juicy details of the coupon will pop up.

 I entered the dot bar code in the image above for giggles, and this is what popped up:

-I then entered a valid coupon that I printed this morning.
+I then entered a valid coupon that I printed.
 I removed the UPC and EAN code from this picture before posting.

-Now, I don’t know that this information will help much when you’re standing in the checkout line, but check out what SmartSource has started including QR codes on their coupons.
+Now, I don’t know that this information will help much when you’re standing in the checkout line – if any help at all – but SmartSource has started including QR codes on their coupons.
 Scan with a QR code reader and it will tell you if the coupon is valid.

 Once you print your SmartSource coupon and you have the QR code reader on your phone, take a picture of it.
 It will automatically open your browser and tell you everything you need to know about the coupon.
 This is very similar to the Veri-Fi provided by Coupons.com, but obviously more portable.